-High school students may be placed on academic probation when they fail 2 or more classes in a semester or fail to maintain a cumulative and semester grade point average of 2.00.
-High school students on academic probation will be assessed by Administration at the end of the next quarter's grading period and at the end of each semester students on probation will be reviewed by Administration to determine whether satisfactory progress has been made.
+High school students will be placed on academic probation when they fail 2 or more classes in a semester or fail to maintain a cumulative and semester grade point average of 2.00.
+High school students on academic probation will be assessed by Administration at the end of the next grading period and at the end of each year, a student on probation will be reviewed by Administration to determine whether satisfactory progress has been made.
 The administration may determine that continued enrollment at GCHS is not merited.
 In addition, any major conduct violation while on probation will result in expulsion or removal at the semester.
+Repeated failures and not raising the GPA above 2.0 is grounds for removal from the school at the next grading period.